 It would be incorrect to suggest I was not receiving help.
 As I think of it now, I would have been better off if my end goal was PEACE.
 Now, I see the five stages as reoccurring events that require a lot of patience to calm the Soul and achieve peace.

 There was little I could comprehend about my wife taking her life.
-I was so not Rebecca.
-It seemed so unreal (and to this day it still does – at times.)
-How and why she had done this remained out of my reach.
+It was so "not Rebecca."
+It seemed so unreal (and still does – at times.)
+How and why she chose to do this remained out of my reach.

-To collect, organize and consider it all put me in an elusive state.
+To collect, organize, and consider it all eliminated any comfort zone.
 After three dozen years, I thought I knew everything there was to know about Rebecca.
-Through all our personal and external encounters I had built this image that vanished with only five words “Rebecca has taken her life.”
+Through all our personal and external encounters I had built this image that vanished with only five words, “Rebecca has taken her life.”

 Through it all, I have the highest regard for Rebecca and her Mom and Dad.
 I think they did the best they could do under the circumstances.
 Was there a way to do things better or different?
 Would it have changed the outcome?
 Unanswerable questions that will live on beyond my years.

-Then comes that drop . . . that starts the cup to overflow.
+Then comes that drop . . .
+That starts the cup to overflow.

 Then the question becomes, was it that last drop to blame?
 If not, which proceeding drop should be labeled the cause?

 Forgiveness is a process, not merely a decision or event in time.
 For me, it came on slowly.
 Like the first coat of paint, when spots you missed show up.
 Additional layers can create a pleasant finish.
 Does it change the original look?
 Well, yes, it does.
 But in the end, you are the only one that can change.